Russia’s ally in Libya is battered by defeats. But Moscow has wider goals to expand its influence.

 Russia is working with Syria to deploy Syrian fighters loyal to Assad on Hifter’s side, according to U.S. officials.

-But the dispatch to Syria of around 14 Russian MiG-29s and Su-24s is not likely to turn the conflict around, analysts predict.
+But the dispatch to Syria of at least 14 Russian MiG-29s and Su-24s is not likely to turn the conflict around, analysts predict.

-Russia is playing a double game, according to analysts, encouraging diplomacy to try to establish a cease-fire and power-sharing deal, while sending in planes and mercenaries to try to shore up its ally Hifter in the oil-rich east.
+Russia is playing a double game, according to analysts, encouraging diplomacy to try to establish a cease-fire and power-sharing deal, while sending in planes and mercenaries to shore up Hifter in the oil-rich east.

-Russian planes and mercenaries, are designed to cement Hifter’s military position and strengthen his bargaining power in negotiations according to Russia analyst Samuel Ramani, doctoral candidate at Oxford University’s Department of Politics and International Relations
+The planes and mercenaries are designed to cement Hifter’s military position and strengthen his bargaining power in negotiations, according to Russia analyst Samuel Ramani, doctoral candidate at Oxford University’s Department of Politics and International Relations.

-Putin, who sees his role as rebuilding Russia’s status as a global power, is disdainful of Western outrage, given NATO’s 2011 Libya action that cost Russia billions in contracts that he had previously signed with Gaddafi.
+Putin, who sees his role as rebuilding Russia’s status as a global power, is disdainful of Western outrage, given that NATO’s 2011 action cost Russia billions in contracts that had been signed with Gaddafi.

 “Russia wants to show that it is standing up from its knees, it’s a great player in the Middle East and Russia is seeking a strongman in Libya,” said Russian defense analyst Alexander Golts.